Apgar Score for Newborn’s Health Assessment

 - What Does a Persistently Low Score Mean?

-The Apgar test is performed immediately after the delivery of the child to see if the newborn is ready to face the world – or needs some help with it.
-With the help of this test, the doctors get to know if there are any complications, and if there are, then they can administer immediate relief to the newborn baby.
+The Apgar assessment is performed immediately after the delivery of the child to see if the newborn is ready to face the world – or needs some help with it.
+With the help of this assessment, the doctors get to know if there are any complications, and if there are, then they can administer immediate relief to the newborn baby.

-The Apgar test is one of the first tests that is administered to a newborn baby immediately after the baby’s birth.
-Developed in 1952 by an anesthesiologist who goes by the name Virginia Apgar, the test also stands for what it assesses – Appearance, pulse, grimace, activity, and resistance.
+The Apgar score is one of the first assessments that is administered to a newborn baby immediately after the baby’s birth.
+Developed in 1952 by an anesthesiologist who goes by the name Virginia Apgar, the score also stands for what it assesses – Appearance, pulse, grimace, activity, and resistance.

-The Apgar score gives you a fair idea as far as the newborn baby’s physical condition is concerned.
-Each area, that is appearance, pulse, grimace, activity, and respiration, are scored separately, with zero being the lowest score, and two being the highest, after which the total score is taken into consideration to assess the newborn’s condition, and whether the child is healthy or in need of medical aid.
+Each area is scored separately, with zero being the lowest score, and two being the highest, after which the total score is taken into consideration to assess the newborn’s condition, and whether the child is healthy or in need of medical aid.

 If the newborn has a score that ranges between seven to ten, he is said to be healthy and in good shape.
 This would mean that the child is not in any sort of emergency, and does not require anything more than the regular post-delivery checkup.
 A score below seven usually means that the child needs to be taken care of.
 A critically low score below three means that the case becomes a medical emergency and immediate medical care should be administered.

 Apgar scoring is performed twice.
-The first instance is one minute after birth, and the second is 5 minutes after birth.
+The first instance is one minute after birth, and the second is five minutes after birth.

 (colour of the skin)